scriptNarwhal/OpenSim_With_LibLSLCC/README.md

 # OpenSim Changes (New Project, LibLSLCCCompiler)

-The location for the new compiler project in the source code that does all the work is "/OpenSim/Region/ScriptEngine/Shared/LibLSLCCCompiler"
+The location for the new compiler project that does all the work is *"/OpenSim/Region/ScriptEngine/Shared/LibLSLCCCompiler"*

-XEngine has been changed so that it can dynamicly load a compiler assembly and Compiler class specified by your OpenSim.ini.
+XEngine has been changed so that it can dynamically load a compiler Assembly and Compiler class specified by your OpenSim.ini.